 Our students then set off for a week to the building site and work with local builders and the recipient family to build a part of the house.
-In the past, our students have helped lay foundations, build roofs, plaster walls and fit windows in for families in Portugal, Poland and Romania.
+In the past, our students have helped lay foundations, build roofs, plaster walls and fit windows in for families in Portugal, Poland, and Romania.

-The Social Responsiblity Department in the SABIS Student Life Organization® (SLO®) helps students become involved in a variety of charitable causes including Earth Day and Environment Week.
-The SLO® Social Responsiblity Department also organizes fundraisers for local charities such as Caritas in Germany.
+The Social Responsibility Department in the SABIS Student Life Organization® (SLO®) helps students become involved in a variety of charitable causes including Earth Day and Environment Week.
+The SLO® Social Responsibility Department also organizes fundraisers for local charities such as Caritas in Germany.
 ISF students are also actively engaged in responding to international crises and have raised funds to help communities recover from floods and earthquakes.
 Our students have raised substantial funds for local children's hospitals.